OsikanyiTheDev/startuphub-infrastructure/README.md

 ## Overview

-StartupHub Infrastructure is a production-style AWS cloud environment built using **Terraform Infrastructure as Code (IaC)**.
+StartupHub Infrastructure is a production-style AWS cloud environment built using **Terraform Infrastructure as Code (IaC)** with full CI/CD automation.

-This project provisions and manages a secure, scalable, and highly available AWS architecture using Terraform modules with containerized application deployment.
+This project provisions and manages a secure, scalable, and highly available AWS architecture using Terraform modules with containerized application deployment and automated deployment pipelines.

 The infrastructure follows AWS best practices by: